Tennessee Residential Property Disclosure Act

 Often, the issue in lawsuits involving the Act is whether or not the seller had knowledge of some defect of which he claims he did not, but which was discovered by the buyer after the sale.
 In such cases, the determination of whether or not the seller is being truthful when he claims no knowledge of the defect is based on circumstantial evidence and the evaluation of seller’s and buyer’s credibility by the judge or jury.

-Even if the seller fails to disclose the existence of a defect of which the seller did have knowledge, nevertheless, if the buyer was aware of the defects or they were observable by the buyer by the use of careful observation.
-To be held liable under the Act, a seller does not have to prove that the buyer intentionally failed to disclose a defect of which the seller had knowledge.
+Even if the seller fails to disclose the existence of a defect of which the seller did have knowledge, nevertheless, if the seller was aware of the defects or they were observable by the buyer by the use of careful observation, to be held liable under the Act, a buyer does not have to prove that the seller intentionally failed to disclose a defect of which the seller had knowledge.